Evexi/Evexi/readme.md

     }
 }
 ````

-This will give you global access to typings for `window.Evexi` and `window.Scan`.
-You should include `@babel/polyfill` if you are targeting SSSP2 or SSSP4 platforms.
+NOTE: You should include `@babel/polyfill` if you are targeting SSSP2 or SSSP4 platforms.

-###### Content application
-# TODO

-###### Scan application
-If you are making a scanURL application you can import the package as a global `import "evexi"` which provides the library and typings (for specified version).
-However for a scanUrl package it is recommenced to import the package via a CDN (Specifying the major version only) and add typings to tsconfig.json if needed.
-This way any issues or bugs will get addressed without having to deploy your application.

 #